 The overhead compartment air registers are used to control air flow for the passenger seats.
-One register per seat direct air flow by pointing or rotating register.
+There is one register per seat to direct air flow by pointing or rotating register.
 Open or close register to adjust air flow.

 FIGURE 4: PASSENGERS OVERHEAD COMPARTMENT VENTILATION SYSTEM 22211